-The land, this earth – is a pulsating life-force with communicative vibrations beyond our comprehension.
+The land, this earth, is a pulsating life force with communicative vibrations beyond our comprehension.
 I am grateful to witness, in this one fleeting life, the parts of which I understand.

-The farther we remove ourselves from witnessing the wild world – the golden specked stones and twisted marble bouldered walls; the life cycles of trees passed and regenerating, fallen maroon leaves and forest floor coated in pine needles; the uninhabited-by-human habitats of the forests – the further we go, the more disconnected we become.
+The farther we remove ourselves from witnessing the wild world – the golden speckled stones and twisted marble bouldered walls; the life cycles of trees passed and regenerating, fallen maroon leaves and forest floor coated in pine needles; the uninhabited-by-human habitats of the forests – the further we go, the more disconnected we become.

 June 15, 2022

 Perspective is a strange thing.
-It still ties me up sometimes; the way my perspective changes from one day to the next.
+It still ties me up sometimes, the way my perspective changes from one day to the next.
 Sometimes 3-miles sounds like nothing – easy even.
-Other times, 3-miles is the longest distance in the world.
+Other times, 3 miles is the longest distance in the world.

-Tonight I lay here, in the cozy cocoon of my sleeping bag, listening to the sounds of many frogs.
+Tonight, I lay here, in the cozy cocoon of my sleeping bag, listening to the sounds of many frogs.
 The croaks and clicks and grunts of constant communication.
 A language I do not know.
-If I was a braver girl I would put my headlamp on or search for them by the light of the moon.
+If I were a braver woman, I would put my headlamp on or search for them by the light of the moon.
 I would love to see just one.